Business is good, why rock the boat?

 We commonly work with freelancers before they become regular creatives as they understand what it’s like to think like they own a business.
 You have to have passion and they often do and that’s why they are some of the best.
 Adventure stems from a natural curiosity with the world as inspiration comes from experiencing life and a willingness to explore and go against the grain.

 All of this is underpinned by a trust in people to create a sense of autonomy and ownership, not hand-holding.
 We create, we discuss and then we refine.
 I used to think you can't build company culture if you don't all commonly work in the same room but after hearing the creator of Wordpress and his $1 billion startup closing a San Francisco office as workers preferred working from home, a coffee shop or wherever else they choose then it's possible.

-When creating or refining your values, don’t join most of the businesses of the planet by listing integrity as your core value.
+When creating or refining your values, don’t join most of the businesses on the planet by listing integrity as your core value.
 You would expect most businesses to be integral, trustworthy and reliable.
 They won’t stand for much.

 If you are a business owner, is it time for a break to work out where you are headed or do you know where you want to go but need the right strategy to get you there?